ssoudan/sapiens/README.md

 This will probably try to take over the world and if it doesn't succeed, empty your bank account and kill all the remaining polar bears trying to do so.

-More seriously, this code allows chatGPT-generated code to be executed, you might want to consider some sandboxing before running it on your machine.
+More seriously, this program allows chatGPT-generated code to be executed, you might want to consider some sandboxing before running it on your machine.

 ## What is this?

 Not quite sure yet.
 See [sapiens_cli/src/main.rs](sapiens_cli/src/main.rs) for my to do list.

+`sapiens/src/chains/` contains different prompting chains that can be used to interact with the world.
+`SingleStepOODAChain` queries the underlying LM in a single step to get the Observation, Orientation, Decision and Action while
+`MultiStepOODAChain` splits the query in multiple steps to get the same information.

+`SapiensConfig::chain_type` controls which chain is used. `SapiensConfig::model` controls which language model is used.

 ## Tools